behzcd/CreditEligibility_and_PrepaymentRisk_Prediction/README.md

 # CreditEligibility_and_PrepaymentRisk_Prediction
-Predicting first whether a user is eligible to get the credit and then Predicting the Prepayment Risk of the user
+Predicting first whether a user is eligible to get the credit.
+If so, then Predicting the Prepayment Risk of the user